bacontime/fiddling-around-with-Cairn/combat-math.md

 - Average number of rounds: 2.66
 - When Hooded Man survives, they're left with an average of 6.24 HP and  8.83 STR
 - When Adventurer survives, they're left with an average of 0.72 HP and  9.45 STR

+We can expect the adventurer wins about 37% of the time.

 ### Duel betwixt two Standard Reference Adventurerererererers